Craft Beer Festivals in Sweden

 Sweden’s largest craft beer festivals

 Although not exclusively for craft beer, Stockholm Beer and Whisky Festival is another of the larger drink festivals in Sweden.
-It usually takes place in September or October.
-Dates for 2025 have not been announced yet.
-In addition to beer and whiskey, there is wine, rum, gin, and more available for tasting.
+The next one is October 23rd-24th, 2026.
+In addition to beer and whiskey, wine, rum, gin, and more are available for tasting.

 Smaller local craft beer festivals in Sweden

 There are plenty of other smaller craft beer festivals around Sweden, some that take place every year and others that pop up as fun one-off festivals.
-Some examples are Stockholm Beer Fest, which usually takes place in August, Linköping Beer Expo, which will take place on February 22nd, 2025, and Folkes Fölbitarfest in Linköping featuring craft beer from Östergotland, which will take place on May 10th 2025.
+Some examples are Stockholm Beer Fest, which usually takes place in August, Linköping Beer Expo, which will take place on March 6th, 2027, and Folkes Fölbitarfest in Linköping featuring craft beer from Östergotland, which will take place on May 9th, 2026.
 Some other fun ones we’ve attended in the past include Örebrewfest in Örebro and The Gothenburg Phenomenon in Stockholm featuring craft beer from Göteborg.

 Homebrew festivals in Sweden